Welcome to the MB Reckitt Trust

 - an organization that takes initiatives and holds consultations on topics of Christian and social concern.

-The aim of the Trust is to promote researches and activities that evaluate and develop social structures, processes and attitudes in order to release energies for change, from the perspective of Christianity and the other principal faith traditions.
+The aim of the Trust is to promote researches and activities that evaluate and develop social structures, processes and attitudes in order to release energies for change, from the perspective of Christianity.

 Trustees are currently wanting to encourage work that supports the following outcome: